homieiot/homie-esp8266/README.md

 ## Download

 The Git repository contains the development version of Homie for ESP8266.
 Stable releases are available [on the releases page](https://github.com/homieiot/homie-esp8266/releases).

-Note that there is no release of the 3.x.y branch yet.
-Please use the git repository if you are interested in latest development.

 ## Using with PlatformIO